hightechu/portfolio/README.md

 ### Publish

-Push to the `master` branch, GitHub Pages will deploy the website.
+Push to the `main` branch, GitHub Pages will deploy the website.

 ## License